fastoch/My-Zettlr-Notes/Linux/Viewing_Files.md

 To go to the beginning of a file, press lowercase **g**, and uppercase **G** to go to the very end.

 To search the current file for a specific string:
-- move at the beginning by pressing g
+- move at the beginning by pressing **g**
-- type a forward slash / followed by the string you're looking for
+- type a forward slash **/** followed by the string you're looking for
-- then navigate between matches with n (next occurrence) or N (previous occurrence)
+- then navigate between matches with **n** (next occurrence) or **N** (previous occurrence)

 ## tail, head, watch

+Using `tail`, you can view the last lines of a file, by default it shows the last 10 lines.
+Of course, `head` does the same but shows the first lines of a file.

+You can specify the desired number of lines: `tail -n 16 filename` or `tail -16 filename`

+To track modifications in a file: `tail -f /var/log/auth.log`
+When done tracking changes to the file, press Ctrl + C.

+### watch

+The `watch` command in Linux is a utility that repeatedly runs a specified command at regular time intervals, displaying its output in real time on the terminal.

+It’s especially useful for monitoring system statistics, observing directory contents, or tracking changes in files and processes without manually re-running commands.

+By default, it re-runs the command every 2 seconds, and you can stop it anytime by pressing `Ctrl + C`.
+To re-run the command every x seconds: `watch -n x <command>`
+To highlight changes between successive command outputs, use the `-d` option.

+---
+EOF